 First we can use the circle to determine the which notes are in each Major scale.
 We'll use the C Major scale to figure out the other scales because it is easy to remember: C, D, E, F, G, A, B.

-To figure out which notes are in the other 12 Major scales we will use something called a tetrachord, which in this case is the first four notes of each Major scale.
+To figure out what the notes are for the other 12 Major scales we will use something called a tetrachord, which in this case is the first four notes of each Major scale.

 Tetrachords for each key